johnwanjema/Triangle-tracker/README.md

 Most importantly, if the sum of any two sides of the triangle is equal to or less than the third remaining side, then a triangle CANNOT be formed using those values.
 (For example, the values 9,4 & 3 cannot form a triangle.)
 }
 ## Setup/Installation Requirements
-{al you require to acess my website is web browser and the link which is johnwanjema.github.io/triangle-Tracker You can also clone it }
+{All you require to acess my website is web browser and the link which is johnwanjema.github.io/triangle-Tracker You can also clone it }

 ## Technologies Used
-{ created my website using HTML and css and bootstrap.}
+{ created my website using HTML CSS JavaScript and bootstrap.}
 ## Support and contact details
 {contact me through jonwanjema@gmail.com phone number:0721273839 for inquries and contributions.}